Alex & Coya's journey

 Nelson Tasman has a soft spot for dogs, and Coya has made the most of it.
 Cafés, shops, pubs, parks.
 She's rarely made to feel unwelcome.

-Working in tourism has given Alex another perspective on the place she now calls home.
-Through helping showcase our region and being involved with events such as the NZ MTB Rally, she's watched plenty of visitors arrive with one idea of Nelson Tasman and leave with a completely different one.
+Working in tourism has given Alex a fresh perspective on the place she now calls home.
+Through her work and involvement with events like the NZ MTB Rally, she's seen plenty of visitors arrive with one idea of Nelson Tasman, only to leave with a completely different one.

 "Many are surprised by the sheer variety of experiences packed into such a small area."

-With hundreds of kilometres of trails, three national parks, rivers, beaches, mountains, and endless backcountry adventures all within easy reach, there's a remarkable amount packed into this corner of New Zealand.
+It’s easy to see why.
+With hundreds of kilometres of trails, three national parks, rivers, beaches, mountains and endless backcountry adventures all within easy reach, this corner of New Zealand offers far more than most people expect.

 "People arrive expecting technical riding, and we deliver.
 But the thing that catches most of them off guard is just how much there is beyond that.
 Trails for every ability, every style, and every season.
 I've been here three years and I'm not even halfway through my bucket list.
 Did someone say Kahurangi 500!?"

-And once they've experienced it for themselves, many start imagining what life here might look like.
+And once they’ve experienced it for themselves, many start imagining what life here could look like.

 Alex understands that feeling better than most.

-In recent months, packrafting has joined mountain biking on the list of favourite adventures, offering a whole new way to explore.
+In recent months, packrafting has joined mountain biking as one of Alex's favourite ways to explore.

-From the rivers around Murchison, New Zealand's white water capital, to remote corners of the West Coast, the sport has revealed wild landscapes and introduced Alex to another community of passionate outdoor people.
+From the rivers around Murchison, New Zealand's white water capital, to remote corners of the West Coast, the sport has revealed wild landscapes and introduced Alex to a new group of passionate outdoor people.

-For Alex, that's one of the recurring themes of life in our region.
-Every adventure seems to uncover another corner of our region, another connection, and another reason to stay.
+For Alex, that's the beauty of life in Nelson Tasman.
+Every adventure leads to another corner of our region, another connection, and another reason to stay.

 "Everything feels remarkably close together, the weather is reliably on our side, and living here never really stops feeling like a holiday."

-Three years after crossing the Maungatapu Saddle, she still occasionally finds herself looking out from a summit towards the bay beyond.
+Three years after standing on the Maungatapu Saddle and imagining a different life, she still occasionally finds herself looking out from a summit towards the bay beyond.

 The view is different each time.
 The feeling isn't.